-Other versions: Made in white, red, green… Also produced in a small version (∅ 42 cm / 16.53”).
+Other versions: The Stilnovo Campana pendant lamp was made in white, red, green… Also produced in a small version (∅ 42 cm / 16.53”).
 You can find the small version over here.

 Joe Colombo designed several lamps for Stilnovo such as the Triedro floor lamp and the Topo desk lamp.

 Founded in Milan in 1946 by Bruno Gatta, Stilnovo was one of the most important lighting company’s of Italy in the post World War II industry.

 Stilnovo worked with a large number of leading designers, including Gaetano Sciolari, Joe Colombo, Gae Aulenti, Alberto Fraser, Ettore Sottsass, Danilo & Corrado Aroldi, Cini Boeri, Jonathan De Pas, Donato D’Urbino, Paolo Lomazzi, Antonio Macchi Cassia, Roberto Beretta and so on.
 The company ended business in 1988.